Cybex Priam Pushchair review

 Are there any additional extras that you need to or can buy?

-As a standard, the pram comes with the chassis and the toddler seat which is only suitable from three months due to the fact it doesn’t have a flat recline option.
-Therefore you would need to purchase either the Carrycot Lite, £134.95, or the CarryCot Lux, £269 for your newborn.
+As a standard, the pram comes with the chassis and the seat.
+You may want to purchase either the Carrycot Lite, £134.95, or the CarryCot Lux, £269 for your newborn.

 Other extras you can buy include:

 - Insect nets